bmewj/html-cljs/README.md

 html-cljs
 =========

-A very simple ClojureScript code creator in which all the Lisp data structures are HTML.
-The drag and drop feature enables for very quick creation of s-expressions (but not AS fast as just typing the code).
+A very simple [ClojureScript](https://github.com/kanaka/clojurescript) structural editor in which all the Lisp data structures are HTML.
+The drag and drop feature enables for interactive creation of s-expressions, building up a program as you go along.

-The idea behind this project is that all the data of the program should be expressed as HTML.
-This means that all data can be visualised and printed on a webpage.

 To understand how html-cljs works you can watch [this](http://www.youtube.com/watch?v=0AcMRKsZvMM) demo.

-## The language

-Currently, the supported language is [ClojureScript](https://github.com/kanaka/clojurescript).

 ## Documentation